 Windsor will have 30 days to respond to your Claim, with an explanation of what Windsor is willing to do relative to your Claim.
-Please keep in mind that this response may include an explanation of some action Windsor would like to take, such as conducting further investigation. or it may state that Windsor is not willing to take any action.
+Please keep in mind that this response may include an explanation of some action Windsor would like to take, such as conducting further investigation, or it may state that Windsor is not willing to take any action.
 We point this out to make it clear that Windsor is committing to respond to your Claim, not agreeing to remedy the problems described in every Claim it receives.
-If you are in any way dissatisfied with Windsor's response to your Claim, you must follow the steps of Windsor's Dispute Resolution Process as outlined below.
+If you are in any way dissatisfied with Windsor's Dispute Resolution Process as outlined below.